vmware-clarity/ng-clarity/projects/angular/src/popover/signpost/API.md

 | CSS Variable Name                       | Description                                                |
 | --------------------------------------- | ---------------------------------------------------------- |
-| --clr-signpost-content-bg-color         | Changes the background color of the description for all signpost elements.
+| --clr-signpost-content-bg-color         | Changes the background color of the content.
 | --clr-signpost-content-border-color     | Changes the border color of the description for all signpost elements.
 | --clr-signpost-action-color             | Changes the color of close icon.
 | --clr-signpost-action-hover-color       | Changes the color of close icon on hover.